Okikiolaaremu/Okikiolaaremu/README.md

 - **Job desrciption:** During my operations as the warehouse Manager, I Controlled inventory levels to minimize surplus and guaranteed there was enough supply for manufacturing requirements.
 I also supervised the distribution, storage, and receiving of printing supplies and goods.
 I achieved an increased order fulfilment accuracy to 87% by using automated picking systems and barcode scanning (Jun 2018).

 ## ACHIEVEMENTS:
-- • 3.45 CGPA Second class honours (upper division), Kwara State University.
+- • 3.45 CGPA Second class honours (upper division) **B.sc**, Kwara State University.
-- • 3.56 CGPA Master of Science in Organisational Behaviour, University of Lagos.
+- • 3.56 CGPA Master of Science in Organisational Behaviour **M.sc**, University of Lagos.
 - • Employee of the Year at 02 Chops and Grills (December 2023).
 - • Most Participatory student, National Association of Business and Entrepreneurship Students, Kwara State University Chapter (2016).